lalongooo/selenium-fb-group-poster/README.md

 	message = "Checkout an amazing selenium script for posting in Facebook Groups!\nhttps://github.com/lalongooo/selenium-fb-group-poster" attach_image = True
 	image_path = "/path/to/the/photo/you/want/to/upload"
+	group_links = [
+		# Your Facebook Groups links.
+		# IMPORTANT: You must be a member of the group, being ADMIN nor required.
+		"https://www.facebook.com/groups/ayearofrunning/", # A group of Mark Zuckerberg ]
  ```

  Run the script